 The analogue method allows forecasting local meteorological variables of interest (predictand), such as the daily precipitation, on the basis of synoptic variables (predictors).
 It relies on the fact that similar meteorological influences are likely to result in similar local effects.
 This statistical relationship is thus based on archives of observed data, and used in order to operationally forecast the coming days, or to evaluate future conditions under a changing climate.

-AtmoSwing is an open source software that implements the analogue method in a very flexible way, so that different variants can be handled dynamically, by parameterization trough XML files.
+AtmoSwing is an open source software that implements the analogue method in a very flexible way, so that different variants can be handled dynamically, by parameterization through XML files.
 It is made of 3 tools: the Forecaster to perform operational forecasts, the Viewer to display the results, and the Optimizer to establish the relationship between the predictand and predictors.

 The Forecaster handles every required processing internally, such as predictors downloading and parsing, grid interpolation, analogy sorting, without external scripts or file conversion.
 The processing of a forecast is extremely lightweight in terms of IT infrastructure; it can indeed run on almost any computer.